bibanon/bibanon/Books/Anarchist-Cookbook/Chemicals/Peroxyacetone.md

 PEROXYACETONE IS EXTREMELY FLAMMABLE AND HAS BEEN REPORTED TO BE SHOCK SENSITIVE.

-MATERIALS-
+## MATERIALS

- 4ML ACETONE
+* 4ML ACETONE
- 4ML 30% HYDROGEN PEROXIDE
+* 4ML 30% HYDROGEN PEROXIDE
- 4 DROPS CONC.
+* 4 DROPS CONC.
 HYDROCHLORIC ACID
- 150MM TEST TUBE
+* 150MM TEST TUBE

 Add 4ml acetone and 4ml hydrogen peroxide to the test tube.  then add 4 drops concentrated hydrochloric acid.
 In 10-20 minutes a white solid should begin to